Jake Burger Player Props: White Sox vs. Guardians

 Jake Burger At The Plate

-- In 28 games this year (32.6%), Burger has picked up an RBI, and in 15 of those games (17.4%) he had more than one.
+- Burger has driven in a run in 28 games this year (32.2%), including 15 games with more than one RBI (17.2%).
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.